About the Center

 The Lori E. Talsky Center for Human Rights of Women and Children was founded in 2012 due to the funding and inspiration of Lori E. Talsky, ’96, and her husband, Alan S. Zekelman.

 The Talsky Center offers a diverse program of activities to serve MSU Law students and contribute to strengthening advocacy for human rights.
-For example, the Center funds externships for MSU Law students at the International Criminal Tribunal for the former Yugoslavia, which is located at The Hague in The Netherlands, and at other courts and institutions devoted to upholding these rights.
+For example, the Center funds externships round the globe for MSU Law students at courts and institutions devoted to upholding these rights.

-Each academic year, the Talsky Center sponsors a variety of speakers at the Law College to share their expertise in international human rights or humanitarian law, or their knowledge of one of the ongoing crises engendered by violations of such law.
-The Center also organizes annual symposia on a wide range of important human rights law issues.
+Each academic year, the Talsky Center runs a Lecture Series featuring a variety of speakers at the Law College to share their expertise in international human rights or humanitarian law, or their knowledge of one of the ongoing crises engendered by violations of such law.
+The Center also conducts an annual symposium on a wide range of important human rights law issues.

 A third Talsky Center offering consists of extracurricular legal research and writing projects on human rights and humanitarian law problems.
 The Center solicits MSU Law students to volunteer on the projects each of which deals with and impacts upon real-world ongoing situations.